 Preserve any evidence you have in your possession.
 This includes photos or videos you took with your phone, any damaged clothing or personal items, your copy of the incident report (if you reported the fall), and any medical records or scans related to the accident.

 3. Take Detailed Notes

 It would help if you wrote down everything you remember about the accident as soon as possible.
 Do not leave out any details, even if they seem unimportant.
 Your lawyer can decide what is relevant and use this information to help build your claim.

 4. Avoid Discussing the Accident In-Person or Online

 For now, you should keep the details of the accident to yourself.
 Avoid discussing the accident with neighbors, family members, friends, or insurance adjusters, and do not post anything about the accident online.

 5. Consult with a Premises Liability Lawyer

 If you have a claim, it will be important for you to get help from a lawyer right away.
-With this in mind, you should schedule a free consultation with a local premises liability lawyer promptly.
+With this in mind, you should promptly schedule a free consultation with a local premises liability lawyer.

 Schedule a Free Consultation with a Coral Gables Premises Liability Lawyer

 Our lawyers have decades of experience helping fall victims and families in Florida recover just compensation.
-If you have questions about your legal rights, we encourage you to get in touch.
-To speak with an experienced Coral Gables premises liability lawyer in confidence as soon as possible, call 305-445-0011 or request a free consultation online now.
+We encourage you to contact us if you have questions about your legal rights.
+To speak with an experienced Coral Gables premises liability lawyer in confidence as soon as possible, call 305-445-0011 or request a free consultation online.